Shoulder Labral Tear

 Traumatic injury to the shoulder or overuse of the shoulder (throwing, weightlifting) may cause the labrum to tear.
 In addition, aging may weaken the labrum leading to injury.

 When shoulder labral tear is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a shoulder labral tear specialist who provides detailed examination and care for patients with shoulder labral tears in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a shoulder labral tear specialist who provides detailed examination and care for patients with shoulder labral tears in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Shoulder Labral Tear